-- I learnt self-control which was the biggest challenge for myself.
+- I learned self-control which was the biggest challenge for myself.

-- I learnt how to be enthusiastic, confident, and no longer have to drink to find happiness.
+- I learned how to be enthusiastic, confident, and no longer have to drink to find happiness.

-- I was simply myself, instead of hiding behind my drunken blanket that once surrounded me.
+- I was simply myself, instead of hiding behind the drunken blanket that once surrounded me.